University of Florida Homepage

 Email

-Cory Satter is a PhD student in the Department of Political Science.
-Originally from Charlotte, North Carolina, Cory obtained his B.S. in Political Science at Arizona State University before obtaining his M.A. in International Cooperation on Human Rights at the University of Bologna in Italy.
-Cory's thesis explored the nexus between security, migration and development in Mali.
-He has moreover interned or worked in several countries, including Ghana, Israel/Palestine, Cyprus, Scotland and Italy.
-Cory's current research interests primarily focus on informal governance in the Sahel region and the intersection with climate change resilience and adaptation.
-He is passionate about place-making and participatory democracy in urban planning, especially in the Global South.
-He enjoys traveling and learning new languages.
-Cory speaks fluent Italian, advanced French and intermediate Spanish.
-He is currently learning Arabic as part of his FLAS fellowship.
+Cory Satter is a PhD candidate in the Department of Political Science.
+Cory obtained his B.S. in Political Science at Arizona State University and his M.A. in International Cooperation on Human Rights at the University of Bologna in Italy.
+Cory's thesis explored the nexus between security, migration, and development in Mali.
+An urbanism enthusiast, Cory is currently researching the political ecology of urban flooding in Sahelian capitals.
+Other research interests include existentialist political psychology, political and violent extremism, and psychogeography.
+He enjoys traveling and learning new languages and speaks Italian, French, Arabic, and Portuguese.

 Research Associates